 Is Fiji or Vanuatu better?

 With fewer tourists and commercial activity, Vanuatu offers a more off-the-beaten-path experience than Fiji for travelers seeking a quieter and more authentic escape.
 While Fiji is renowned for its luxury resorts and well-developed tourism infrastructure, Vanuatu provides a more intimate connection with nature and local culture, with smaller crowds less populated destinations like the Banks Islands.
-In terms of cost, Vanuatu tends to be more budget-friendly, offering more things to do for tourists traveling on a budget.

 How many days do you need in Vanuatu?